 How much should I give?

-1) You can make your gift or pledge online.
+1) You can make your gift or pledge online here.

-2) Fill out a pledge card during one of the campaign events this spring.
-The Class Gift Committee will have various events throughout the year, so watch your email and MyLaw for when those will be.
+2) Fill out a pledge card during one of the events hosted by the Class Gift Committee this spring.
+Be on the lookout for emails from Meredith Moukawsher on when they will be.

-4) Or, look for one of the committee members in your classes or in the halls.
-They all have pledge cards as well.
+3) Look for one of the committee members in your classes or in the halls.